Skip to content

 Every major loyalty platform vendor now describes their product using AI language.
 Some of that language describes genuine agentic capability.
 Much of it describes enhanced reporting, rule-based automation with a machine learning label attached, or AI-generated content tools that have nothing to do with autonomous program management.
 Six questions will help you distinguish the two.

-1. What decisions does your AI make autonomously, and what decisions does it present to a human for approval?
+• What decisions does your AI make autonomously, and what decisions does it present to a human for approval?
 Genuine agentic AI will have a clear answer for which execution actions are autonomous and which require human approval.
-A vendor that cannot answer this question has not built agentic capability.

-3. How does the AI define the objective it is optimizing for?
-If the vendor defines the objective rather than the client, be cautious — the optimization target may not align with your program's commercial goals.
+• How does the AI define the objective it is optimizing for?
+If the vendor defines the objective rather than the client, the optimization target may not align with your program's commercial goals.

-5. Can you show us a specific example of an autonomous action the AI took, the data signal that triggered it, and the measurable outcome it produced?
+• Can you show us a specific example of an autonomous action the AI took, the data signal that triggered it, and the measurable outcome it produced?
 This question separates actual deployment from demo theatre.
-Ask for a real client case, not a hypothetical scenario.

 A Phased Adoption Roadmap for Loyalty Program Operators

-The first stage focuses on building the data infrastructure and predictive capabilities that agentic AI requires.
-This means consolidating member data into a unified profile, implementing real-time event streaming, and deploying the three highest-ROI predictive models: churn propensity scoring, redemption propensity scoring, and send-time optimization.
+Stage 1 — Predictive Foundation (Months 1–6): Focus on consolidating member data into a unified profile, implementing real-time event streaming, and deploying the three highest-ROI predictive models: churn propensity scoring, redemption propensity scoring, and send-time optimization.
 At this stage, the AI surfaces predictions and recommendations; humans make the execution decisions.
 The stage builds the data quality and model calibration needed for autonomous execution in later stages.

-Stage 2 introduces autonomous execution for the lowest-risk, highest-frequency decision types: send-time personalization, offer optimization within narrow parameters, and fraud flagging.
+Stage 2 — Supervised Agentic Execution (Months 7–12): Introduce autonomous execution for the lowest-risk, highest-frequency decision types: send-time personalization, offer optimization within narrow parameters, and fraud flagging.
 Human oversight remains in place — weekly outcome reviews, exception reporting, and guardrail adjustment — but the AI executes within those parameters without requiring per-action approval.
-This stage produces the performance data needed to extend agentic scope in Stage 3 and builds internal confidence in the governance model.

-Stage 3 extends autonomous execution to more complex decision types: churn intervention sequencing, dynamic tier management, and catalog curation.
+Stage 3 — Expanded Agentic Scope (Months 13–24): Extend autonomous execution to more complex decision types: churn intervention sequencing, dynamic tier management, and catalog curation.
 The governance model established in Stage 2 scales with the expanded scope.
 Human oversight shifts from reviewing individual AI actions to reviewing aggregate outcome reports and adjusting strategic objectives and guardrails.
-At full Stage 3 deployment, the agentic system is handling the execution volume that would otherwise require a team of four to six campaign managers working continuously.

 Frequently Asked Questions